-Youth Baseball League AED (Automated External Defibrillator) Training Schedule
+Youth Baseball and Youth Softball League AED (Automated External Defibrillator) Training Schedule

 Free NYC Parks AED Training Class Certification

-Any youth baseball league playing on an NYC Parks field must comply with the local law.
+Any youth baseball and youth softball league playing on an NYC Parks field must comply with the local law.
 This includes any league with participants who are all 17 years old or younger, including public school leagues, little leagues, and community-based organization leagues.
-The law does not apply to softball.

 On-Site AED Training Classes